pkgcraft/pkgcraft.github.io/content/posts/evolving-qa-tooling.md

 # Future work

-As with all potential replacement projects, there are many features pkgcruft lacks when comparing it to pkgcheck.
+As with all replacement projects, there are many features pkgcruft lacks when comparing it to pkgcheck.
 Besides the obvious check set differential, the following are a few ideas beyond what pkgcheck supports that could come to fruition if more work is completed.

 ### Viable revdeps cache

-Verifying reverse dependencies (revdeps) is potentially related to many dependency-based checks most of which are limited in scope or have to run over the entire repo.
+Verifying reverse dependencies (revdeps) is related to many dependency-based checks most of which are limited in scope or have to run over the entire repo.
 For example, when removing packages pkgcheck needs to do a full tree visibility scan in order to verify package dependencies.

 Leveraging a revdeps cache, this could be drastically simplified to checking a much smaller set of packages.
 The major issues with this feature are defining a cache format